 - Body mass index (BMI) at 10 years:

-- Overweight: BMI exceeded 85 percentile of US Centers for Disease Control and Prevention's growth charts.
+- Overweight: BMI exceeded 85 percentile of US CDC's growth charts.

 Intervention or control group.

 - Attrition (final N): 585 at 10 years of age

 - After the age of two years, there were continuously fewer overweight girls (weight for height more than 20% above the Finnish mean) in the intervention group compared to the control group.
 At age 10 years, 10.2% of girls in the intervention group and 18.8% of girls in the control group were overweight (P=0.0439).
 For 10-year-old boys, 11.6% were overweight in the intervention group compared to 12.1% in the control group (P = approximately 1.00)